ramiuness/robust-portfolio-optimization/README.md

 - Offers strong out-of-sample behavior, especially in volatile or regime-shifting markets.

 - Can be tailored through the shape and size of the uncertainty set to reflect different levels of confidence or market views.

-This repository provides illustrative code and a demonstration notebook for robust portfolio optimization models, inspired by the approaches described in the paper ["Robust optimization approaches for portfolio selection: a comparative analysis"](https://link.springer.com/article/10.1007/s10479-021-04177-y).
-The focus is on sharing coding methodology and results, rather than delivering a complete, production-ready software package.

 I demonstrate that robustness with an elliptic uncertainty set significantly improves Sharpe ratio, Sortino ratio, CVaR, and Omega ratio, of the allocated portfolios, thus confirming the value of accounting for distributional uncertainty in portfolio design.